milosz08/ski-rental-service/README.md

 > <br>
 > See project demo at [ski.miloszgilga.pl](https://ski.miloszgilga.pl)

-Simple enterprise-class application for managing a ski rental company.
-This project was made for a subject in college programming course.
-Created only for learning purposes.
-Jakarta EE with EJB specifications were used in the development.
+Enterprise-class application for managing a ski rental company.
+Created using Jakarta EE with EJB specifications.
 This application can be run on any application server that supports Java 17, Jakarta EE 9, Jakarta Servlet API 6 and EJB, such as Apache TomEE or Wildfly.

 I realize that the specification of servlets, JSP pages and monolithic applications is no longer a standard today.
 This application was created only for learning purposes and familiarization with older "legacy" technologies.